anp-scp/django-to-rest/docs/index.md

 * Python 3.8+
 * Django 4.0.5
-* djangorestframework
+* djangorestframework 3.13.1
-* django-filter
+* django-filter 22.1

 * * *

 ## **Installation**

-Following are the current installation steps

-* Download the build `django-to-rest-0.1.tar.gz`
-* Go to the directory where the build is located
+django-to-rest is published as a package and can be installed using pip.
+Install with (consider creating a virtual environment):

-* Command: `python3 -m pip install django-to-rest-0.1.tar.gz`
+    pip install django-to-rest
-* Above command will install all dependencies (except Python itself)

 ## **Example**